 - Spoon into the prepared dishes.

 - Bake at 180°C for 10 minutes.

-I’m entering these salted butterscotch chocolate fondants into Classic French the monthly theme from Jen of Blue Kitchen Bakes and this month hosted by Claire of Under the Blue Gum Tree who has chosen that most luscious of desserts: chocolate fondants.
+I’m entering these salted butterscotch chocolate fondants into Classic French.
+Claire of Under the Blue Gum Tree is hosting this month.
+She’s chosen that most luscious of desserts: chocolate fondants.